pkmnjourney/3D/assign4/README.md

 ## Introduction
 In this assignment, you will be building a ray tracer.
 Your ray tracer will be able to handle opaque surfaces with lighting and shadows.
 Provided for you will be starter code that will load scene data from a file.

-For this assignment, we will write our own renderer based on ray tracing.
+Your task is to write our own renderer based on ray tracing.
 That means you will have to reimplement your own rendering framework which should include camera manipulation, lighting, basic primitives, and rendering pipeline (But do not worry, this starter code will make your life much more easy).

-After completing this assignment, you should have a solid understanding of:
-- How to manually deal with the camera manipulation (extrinsics/intrinsics).
-- How to implement Phong Illumination.
-- How to implement geometric operators, e.g. calculating intersections, reflections, barycentric coordinates etc.
-- How to use shadow rays to simulate shadowing.

-Similar to the previous assignment, this homework is pretty challenging (and fun!).
-Therefore, we advise to start early and seek for helps from TAs if you have any issue. **DO NOT** wait until the very end of the deadline and request for extention.
-There will be no extention and your score will be deducted.

 ## Installing Dependencies
 The only additional library used in this assignment is OpenCV, which is already installed in previous homeworks.
 If you haven't installed it on your machine, please refer to the instructions of previous assignments.